viprajtelukoti/CPSC8710/README.md

 * **Variety of questions:** The trivia game includes a variety of questions from different historical eras and topics.
 * **Immediate feedback:** Players receive immediate feedback on their answers, so they can learn from their mistakes.

+## Technologies Used

+- **Python:** The backend of the application is powered by Python.
+- **Flask:** Flask is used as the web framework to handle routing and requests.
+- **HTML/CSS:** The frontend is built using HTML and CSS for a user-friendly interface.

 ### Getting Started